According to the Rules of Osmosis, a System Will... Achieve Equilibrium Through Water Movement

 Q: What is the difference between osmosis and diffusion?

 A: Both osmosis and diffusion are passive transport processes, moving substances from high concentration to low concentration.
-However, osmosis specifically refers to the movement of water across a semi-permeable membrane, while diffusion applies to the movement of any substance.
+Still, osmosis specifically refers to the movement of water across a semi-permeable membrane, while diffusion applies to the movement of any substance.

 Q: Can osmosis occur without a semi-permeable membrane?